Community Redevelopment

 The homebuyer assistance will act as a deferred loan at zero percent interest.
 This means that the borrower will not need to make monthly payments on this loan.
 However, the loan is not forgivable.
 It must be paid back by the homeowner upon the sale of the house, vacating the house as a primary residence, or at the expiration of the 30-year term.

-The AHTF Guidelines, Budget Worksheet, and Application links are here: Homebuyer Assistance program AHTF Guidelines Nov 2022(guidelines), Budget worksheetAHTF Homebuyer Assistance Program Application.
+The AHTF Guidelines, Budget Worksheet, and Application links are here: Homebuyer Assistance program AHTF Guidelines June 2023(guidelines), Budget worksheetAHTF Homebuyer Assistance Program Application.
 We recommend reading the Guidelines before beginning the application process.
 Program is subject to change.
 Here is a link to information on the on the Home Stretch classes and the 2021 class schedule https://www.semmchra.org/home-ownership/homebuyer-education-classes/

 MCPP allocation